 The faith that is a gift of God (Ephesians 2:8) produces action, for faith without works is dead (James 2:20, 26).
-The Ten Commandments (Exodus 20 and Deuteronomy 5) indicate the nature of actions that are the fruit of faith: "whatsoever is not of faith" (Romans 14:23), is "the transgression of the law" (I John 3:4), these two statements being synonymous definitions of sin.
+The Ten Commandments (Exodus 20 and Deuteronomy 5) indicate the nature of actions that are the fruit of faith: "whatsoever is not of faith" (Romans 14:23), is "the transgression of the law" (I John 3:4), both of these being synonymous definitions of sin.

-- 1. The first commandment requires belief in God. - 2.
-The second forbids idol worship.
-It is the fruit of believing Yahweh is one, the only God. - 3.
-The third forbids vain use of His Name.
-It is the fruit of revering His character. - 4a.
-The fourth commandment, as stated in Exodus, tells us to "remember the Sabbath, to keep it separate" as the fruit of believing that He created the world in six days, and blessed the seventh day and .made it separate.
-Thus the Sabbath is an eternal memorial of God as the creator.

-4b.
-The fourth commandment, as stated in Deuteronomy, tells us to "observe the Sabbath Day and keep it separate," in remembrance of our deliverance from Egypt.
+- The first commandment requires belief in God. - The second forbids idol worship.
+It is the fruit of believing YHVH is one, the only God. - The third forbids vain use of His Name.
+It is the fruit of revering His character. - The fourth commandment in Exodus tells us to "remember the Sabbath, to keep it separate" as the fruit of believing that He created the world in six days, and blessed the seventh day and made it separate.
+Thus the Sabbath is an eternal memorial of God as the creator. - The fourth commandment in Deuteronomy tells us to "observe the Sabbath Day and keep it separate," in remembrance of our deliverance from Egypt.
 This is a memorial of the God who is involved in the affairs of men, the God who created with purpose.
-On this day we are told to abstain from common labor: to rest.
+On this day we are told to abstain from common labor; to rest.